Photos of Hagia Sophia

 Inner Narthex And Imperial Gate

-Hagia Sophia Inner Narthex
+Hagia Sophia’s Inner Narthex

 Hagia Sophia Omphalion Coronation Stage

 You may see colourful round marbles on the ground.
 This is where the Byzantine emperors were crowned.
-The marble room behind it called as Muzezzin’s Lodge.
-Muezzin is the person who chants from minarets.

-Marble Jar Of Pergamum Antique City
+Marble Jar Of Pergamum Ancient City

 Six winged Seraphim Angels